On the generalized Hartman effect and transmission time for a particle tunneling through two identical rectangular potential barriers: Introduction

 \section{Introduction}

-As is shown in \cite{Re1,Re2} for a particle to pass through a 1D system of two identical rectangular potential barriers, the tunneling time is independent in the opaque limit not only on the width of the barriers but also on the distance between them.
-This finding, known as the generalized Hartman effect, is evident to enforce the tension to appear due to the usual Hartman effect \cite{Har} between the conventional quantum model (CQM) of this process and special relativity.
-It says once more that either the CQM, which predicts this paradoxical effect for a (not virtual) particle, or the basic principle of special relativity, which forbids superluminal velocities, must be discarded.
+As was shown in \cite{Re1,Re0} for narrow (in $k$ space) wave packets to pass through a 1D system of two identical rectangular potential barriers, the Wigner phase time does not depend, in the opaque limit, both on the width of the barriers and on the distance between them.
+This finding, known in quantum mechanics (QM) and classical electrodynamics (CED) as the generalized Hartman effect, is evident to enforce the tension to appear due to the usual Hartman effect \cite{Har} between special relativity and the conventional description of the tunneling phenomenon in these two fundamental theories.
+Both kinds of the Hartman effect say that either this tunneling time concept to allow superluminal velocities or special relativity to forbid such velocities must be reconsidered.

-Despite the statements (see, e.g., \cite{Nim}) about experimental observations of the Hartman effect, we intend here to support the first and to present a new model of this process.
-The point is that the CQM conflict not only with special relativity but also with classical probability theory.
-At the same time the adequate quantum description of this process, as a basically statistical one, must be compatible with the latter at the macro-scales.

-By probability theory, experimental data obtained for transmitted and reflected particles, with the help of two detectors placed on each side of the system, are mutually incompatible.
-They do not belong to a single Kolmogorovian probability space (see \cite{Acc,Hr1}), what makes inadmissible any averaging over such data.
-Thus, quantum mechanics must treat these data in the same way.
-It must imply that the squared modulus of the state to describe this process in any representation is not the probability density (see also \cite{Ch3}), and the process itself is a complex one to consist of two causally evolved alternative subprocesses, transmission and reflection, to need their individual description at all stages of scattering.
-The CQM is evident to violate these requirements of probability theory and special relativity.

-With relation to these requirements all scattering times introduced within this model for a particle scattering on a 1D potential barrier (see reviews \cite{Ha2,La1,Nus,Mug,Win} as well as the recent papers \cite{Lun,Soc}) fall in fact into two classes.
-The first one includes scattering times which like the B\"{u}ttiker dwell time $\tau_D$ are based on the properties of the wave function in the {\it barrier} region.
-The second one includes scattering times which like the Wigner phase time $\tau_{ph}$ characterize {\it scattered} wave packets.

-The main feature of $\tau_D$ is that this time quantity does not distinguish between transmitted and reflected particles, and thus it relates neither to transmission nor to reflection \cite{Ha2}.
-Sometimes (ibid) $\tau_D$ is treated as the mean value of the transmission time $\tau_T$ and the reflection time $\tau_R$: $\tau_D=\tau_T{\textbf{T}}+\tau_R{\textbf{R}}$ where $\textbf{T}$ is the (real) transmission coefficient, $\textbf{R}$ is the reflection one; ${\textbf{T}}+{\textbf{R}}=1$.
-But this status unfits $\tau_D$, because this averaging rule contradicts probability theory to forbid {\it any} averaging over statistical data associated with alternative subprocesses.

-To show explicitly that this rule leads to nonphysical results, it is sufficient to calculate on its basis the mean value of the particle's momentum for the final stage of a 1D completed scattering, provided that at its first stage a particle has the definite nonzero momentum $p_0$ and, besides, ${\textbf{T}}={\textbf{R}}=1/2$.
-It is evident that the searched-for mean value is zero in this case, which has nothing to do both with the momentum $p_0$ of transmitted particles and with the momentum $-p_0$ of reflected ones.